OH Today is published every quarter as an e-newsletter and covers topical issues which keep members in touch with the Association.

 RUNNING AN OCCUPATIONAL HEALTH BUSINESS booklet The 1998 “Information for Independent Occupational Health Practice” booklet for Independent Practitioners has been revised and the 2008 issue is entitled “Running an Occupational Health Business”.
 A Working Party of AOHNP members with a personal interest in and experience of running an independent occupational health business recently reviewed and revised the contents.
 Aimed at people who are not directly employed by an organisation i.e. freelance practitioners, self employed, consultants and those running a business – partnership or limited company, this practical and easy to read guide is invaluable for anyone thinking of taking the plunge or who want to review their progress in the world of business.
 It is of equal interest for those professionals acting in an independent or autonomous manner and running their own department.

 What it’s about?
 The focus of the booklet is very much on the business of providing an occupational health service which is both professional and ethical.
 In its five chapters the booklet addresses the main concerns for those practising independently:

 · Finding a market · Designing and marketing a product that the customer will buy · Marketing the services offered i.e. the product · Managing customers · Dealing with the employment and other management and business functions which employers normally handles

 Real life experiences of what it is like to start up a new business, go through change and growth, have a niche market and have an exit plan are included to give you a flavour of the exciting challenges you could face.

 There is a self-evaluation form for you to complete and a space for you to add your own comments and thoughts as you read through the booklet.
 At the end you will be able to decide what options are bested suited for you and how to begin.
-This booklet is available as a free PDF downloadto members.
+This booklet is available freeto members.
+Click this link to get your copy.
 It is also available to non-members following payment of £25.00 - contact the Association Administrator for details.